MicrosoftDocs/iis-docs/iis/manage/managing-performance-settings/using-wsrm-to-manage-iis-7-apppool-cpu-utilization.md

 WSRM integrates resource management with Web pools through a built-in policy called Equal\_Per\_IISAppPool.
 Policies in WSRM automatically switch to different resource allocations in response hardware to hot-add changes or cluster changes if running in a cluster configuration.

-For more information see Overview of Windows System Resource Manager.

 ## Turning Off the CPULimit Metabase Property